charlottevedrines/MultiModal-SentimentAnalysis/README.md

 ![image](https://github.com/charlottevedrines/MultiModal-SentimentAnalysis/assets/97196465/e49b547e-7c5b-44a5-8429-6a562d9bb9cd)

 The diagram visualizes the pipeline of the architecture, featuring a dual deep learning model that processes two inputs from Instagram posts: an image and its caption, through two distinct models.
-The sentiment class of the post is determined by a trainable weighted average, acting as an attention mechanism.
+The sentiment class of the post is determined by a Weight Average Neural Network, acting as an attention mechanism.

 The [full report](Final_Report.pdf) written by all three collaborators is publicly available.

+## Results

+The Weight Average Neural Network's (WANN) improved over its constituent RNN and CNN models, achieving an accuracy of 57% against the RNN's 53% and the CNN's 40%, is interesting to analyse.
+This increment, while modest, does suggest that the ensemble approach of the WANN is effectively capitalising on the strengths of both models.
+It is important to keep in mind with these results that three sentiments where classified, positive, negative and neutral and therefore, random guess would yield an accuracy of 33% since we are dealing with a balanced dataset.

 ## Running the model